Quick Tax Facts | Scribner Cohen

 Social Security recipients under age 70 who have earnings in excess of an annual exemption amount are subject to a reduction in Social Security benefits.
 The table below lists the amounts that recipients of social security benefits can earn without suffering a reduction in benefits.

-Age 65 and older No earnings limit No earnings limit
+Full Retirement Age and older No earnings limit No earnings limit

 Elderly and/or Blind Taxpayers